 When a child has good fine motor skills, understands the concept of symbols, and can hold simple Chinese conversations about daily life, then I would use the sandpaper materials for character recognition and writing preparation.

-Before you use the sandpaper Chinese boards, you can sensitise your fingertips of the dominant hand by dipping them into a bowl of warm water.
+Prior to using the Montessori sandpaper Chinese characters, sensitise fingertips of the dominant hand by dipping them into a bowl of warm water.
 Dry them after.

 When you trace the character on the boards, relax your index and third fingers to feel the character better.

-- Then introduce the Chinese strokes.
-Before you demonstrate, say the name of the stroke first.
+- Introduce the Chinese strokes.
+First, say the name of the stroke.
 After tracing, say the name again.

-- After introducing the stroke names, move on to common radicals and high frequency characters.
+- Move on to common Chinese radical characters and high frequency characters.

-- After the child has mastered the common Chinese radical characters, show them the sandpaper Chinese side-radical set.
-You can introduce the set by inviting the child to match the side-radicals to the radical characters (eg, 釒= 金, 訁= 言, 扌= 手, 亻= 人).
-You can also show them complex characters in books or in flash cards that use the side-radical you introduce as a component.
+- Introduce the sandpaper Chinese side radical set by inviting the child to match the side-radicals to the radical characters (eg, 釒= 金, 訁= 言, 扌= 手, 亻= 人).
+Show complex characters in books or in flash cards that include the side radical.

 (5) How to Teach Chinese with the Montessori 3-period lesson

-You pick a board (e.g. 四), put it in front of the child, pronounce the character on the board, then start tracing along the strokes in correct order.
+Pick a board (e.g. 四) and put it in front of the child.
+Then, pronounce the character on the board, and start tracing the strokes.
 Make sure you sit on the side that the child can see you tracing clearly on the table.

 While tracing, say the name of the strokes (豎、橫折、撇、豎折、橫).
 After completing the character, pronounce the character again.